BreisOne/code-artifact-openai-realtime/README.md

 [`/src/lib/wavtools`](./src/lib/wavtools) which allows for simple audio management in the browser.

 This version of the Realtime Console implements an adapter artifact component originally developed by [Nutlope](https://github.com/nutlope) for the [llamacoder project](https://github.com/Nutlope/llamacoder).
+You can generate and preview react components using *shadcn components* and *tailwindcss*.
+Also perform fetch api calls just with voice.
+Try to explore further features!

 ![Artifact Demo](./readme/artifact-demo.png)